Get Smart with Art

 - Gallery tour: docents lead students through the galleries and highlight works studied in the classroom, encouraging dialogue about the art and cultures represented.

 - Studio art activity: students will be asked to make connections to and explore artistic processes related to the artworks viewed in the galleries.

-- Get Smart with Art guided visits are offered Tuesdays and Fridays at 10:30 am and 10:45 am, and will also be available Wednesdays starting February 9, 2018.
+- Get Smart with Art guided visits are offered Tuesdays, Wednesdays, and Fridays at 10:30 am and 10:45 am.

 - Please note that the guided tour and studio art activity require a two-hour commitment.